 Do your homework

-The more you know, the better decisions you will make.
+The more you learn from a shopify agency, the better decisions you will make.
 When starting off, look out for articles about ecommerce in the press, attend a trade show or two, and talk to people who are selling online already.

 Perfect your offering